coherence-community/todo-list-example/java/helidon-server/README.md

 ## Build Instructions

-1. Initialize `npm` to download all Node dependencies needed for the React UI:

-    ```bash
-    cd helidon-server/src/main/web/react
-    npm install
-    ```

-2. Build the Helidon Project
+1. Build the Helidon Project

 Run the following from the project root directory at `helidon-server/`